-The global MRO market is estimated to be about USD 65.99 billion in 2016 and is expected to grow at a CAGR of 6.17% to USD 82.86 billion by the end of 2020 and USD 94.25 billion by 2022.
-The majority share is held by the engine MRO market, followed by the interior maintenance, field maintenance, airframe MRO, components maintenance & repair and other modifications.
-Maintenance, repair and overhauls are very critical in the sustenance of an aircraft over time.
-With the growing air traffic, carriers are more inclined towards maintaining the health of their current fleet and going for new aircraft, only if they have no other option, since the costs included in buying a new aircraft are considerably higher than the maintenance of the current fleet.
-Different MROs have introduced improvement processes to enhance efficiency; while several are using new technological systems to gain additional upgrades and prepare for the bigger data requirements of the next-generation aircraft and power plants.
+The global aircraft MRO market is expected to reach USD 94.25 billion by 2022, registering a CAGR of 6.17%.
+The engine MRO market holds the major share, followed by the interior maintenance, field maintenance, airframe MRO, components maintenance & repair and other modifications.
+With the increasing air traffic, carriers are concerned about the health maintenance of their current fleets, or ready to opt for new aircraft in case they have no other option, as the cost included in buying a new aircraft is considerably higher than the maintenance of the older fleets.
+Different MROs have introduced improvements in older processes to enhance efficiency; while several are using new technological systems to gain additional upgrades, and prepare for the bigger data requirements of the next-generation aircraft and power plants.

-MRO providers can be categorized into in-house, independent third party, airline third-party and original equipment manufacturers (OEMs).
-The shift from in-house to outsourced MRO services is due to the emergence of low-cost carriers, which do not have the capability or the infrastructure; hence, find outsourcing a better option, economically.
+MRO providers can be categorized into in-house, independent third-party, airline third-party, and original equipment manufacturers (OEMs).
+The shift from in-house to outsourced MRO services owes to the emergence of low-cost carriers, which do not have the capability or infrastructure; thus, find outsourcing a better economic option.

 Global Aircraft Engine MRO Market Revenue, 2016 -2022

 The low-cost carriers are expanding at a fast-pace in the airline industry.
-These airlines offer minimal passenger amenities, and they aim to squeeze in as many seats as possible to maximize the revenue per trip.
+These airlines offer minimal passenger amenities, and aim to squeeze in as many seats as possible, to maximize the revenue per trip.
 The latest trend gives an indication towards the general state of full-service airlines.
-With such tough competition from low-cost players, full-fare carriers are trying to add value to the services they provide to the customers.
+With such tough competition from low-cost players, full-fare carriers are trying to add value to the services they provide.
 The governments have started various initiatives to encourage airports to support MRO as a strategic activity.
-A holistic approach is being adopted by governments to ensure that adequate space is mandatorily allocated at various airports within the country for MRO.
-However, a lot of initiatives and measures are required to be implemented to encourage various MRO activities in these developing countries, especially in the highly potential Asia-Pacific market.
+A holistic approach is being adopted by the governments to ensure adequate space, which is mandatorily allocated at various airports within the country.
+However, a lot of initiatives and measures are required to be implemented, to encourage various MRO activities in these developing countries, especially in the highly potential Asia-Pacific market.

-In order to reduce operating costs, airlines have been actively working to reduce the weight of the aircraft.
-This involves installing new seats and systems aboard the aircraft, which will boost the interior MRO market.
-Changing of seats is also a common occurrence around the world and it happens in cases where the role of the aircraft gets changed.
-Additionally, due to the highly competitive market, airlines are actively working to increase seat density.
+In order to minimize the operating costs, airlines have been working to reduce the aircraft weight.
+This involves installing new seats, and systems, which is expected to boost the interior MRO market.
+Changing seats is also a common occurrence, around the world, and happens in cases where role of the aircraft gets changed.
+Additionally, due to the highly competitive market, airlines are focusing on increasing seat density.